 Speech acts

-As can be seen in the use case in section 10.3, does a conversation contain several steps, which relate to the different message types.
-Where every message within the conversation ends with over, and the other vessel should answer with a response.
+The use case in section 10.3 describes a conversation containing several steps that relate to the different message types.
+Every message within the conversation ends with “over”, and the other vessel should answer with a response.

 The speech act theory of Austin [Austin (1975)] is used to validate that each message and conversation are useful.
 As communication should be kept to a minimum, which means that every message sent, should have a locutionary, illocutionary and perlocutionary speech act.